Workout 101: A Guy’s Guide to Boxing

+Michael B. Jordan pulled on gloves for the Rocky-reboot Creed.
+Before that, Jake Gyllenhaal climbed in the ring for South Paw.
+Which can only mean one thing.
 Boxing is back.
-This Thanksgiving, Michael B. Jordan pulled on gloves for the Rocky-reboot Creed.
-Before that, Jake Gyllenhaal climbed in the ring for South Paw.

 Interested in getting your own boxer’s body?